silky/chrisdone-homepage/posts/haskell-lang.markdown

 Questions/comments, feel free to email me:
 [chrisdone@gmail.com](mailto:chrisdone@gmail.com) Put a note in the email if you wish to be CC'd with other people in the discussion.

+[^1]: When I open haskell.org on my phone, I see the tablet-sized
+      layout with tiny text.
+The layout goes wonky on the tablet version.

 [^2]: Having two navigations leads to
       [arbitrary choice.](http://en.wikipedia.org/wiki/The_Paradox_of_Choice)